 At the approximate halfway point of the poem, the narrative takes a somewhat more fantastical turn.
 In an attempt to remember exactly what happened at this point the speaker poses a number of possibilities.
 It is as if he is trying to remember the events of the day as he is telling them.

 The boy relaxes onto the ground, exhausted by his exertions, and places his head upon a “green stone.”
 He has found his way into a hiding place “beneath” the leaves of the “bower” or among the “violets.”
 Through this action he is immersing himself deeper into the landscape, almost becoming a part of it.
 The flowers situated near his head are so secreted that they aren’t seen by a human eye prior to their fading away.
-This has a beauty inherent to it the speaker cannot resist.
+This has a beauty inherent to it that the speaker cannot resist.

 The stone he is resting on is covered with “moss” and many others like it are “scattered” around.
 They appear peaceful and harmless, like “a flock of sheep.”